anishcheraku/CS2340FAC_Team41/README.md

 ![Image](https://github.com/user-attachments/assets/c020910e-70bb-4b3d-97be-1ac373906f25)

 ## Installation:
-If you want to make changes to this project, create your API Key and enter it in `serviceAccountKey.json` file:
+If you want to make changes to this project, create your own API Key and enter it in `serviceAccountKey.json` file:
   ```json
    "private_key":
    ```